Phonebooth

 The transcript feature was universally appreciated for improving accessibility and usability.

-After finalizing the design, I created detailed documentation for design handover to the developers.
+After finalizing the design, I created detailed documentation for design handoff.
+I also conducted UX/UI reviews with the developers to ensure design fidelity.

 TAKEAWAYS